 How Do I Find My Property Lines?

 You may feel confident that you know your property lines just by looking at your house and yard.
 The neighbor’s fence and where you mow your grass all seem to match the boundaries between other houses on your street.
-A fence may slightly stray, but for the most part everything seems about right.

 From permits to purchases, being able to identify your property lines accurately makes it much easier to complete a project or move forward with a transaction.

-Additionally, when you purchase a home, it’s not uncommon for your mortgage lender to require a new survey be conducted on the property.
+When you purchase a home, it’s not uncommon for your mortgage lender to require a new survey be conducted on the property.
 Even when that’s not the case, your title insurance company will likely recommend a new survey as well, so you know if the neighbor’s garage reaches over onto the property or if the outdoor kitchen encroaches on a sewer easement, which could be costly to remove down the line.

-Durham Blair says issues discovered in a new survey of the property may not be covered in the standard owner’s title insurance policy, but knowing those concerns before you close could help you decide if you need to renegotiate with the seller or walk away from the deal entirely.
+Blair says issues discovered in a new survey of the property may not be covered in the standard owner’s title insurance policy, but knowing those concerns before you close could help you decide if you need to renegotiate with the seller or walk away from the deal entirely.

 How Do I Find My Property Lines?